 Many doctors are still unfamiliar with the current research that supports medical cannabis as a treatment plan.
 Bring documentation, studies and any other information that you believe will support your case; it is important to understand the facts yourself and advise your doctor why you think this is the best treatment option for you.

-As a patient you are entitled to unbiased and professional medical advice.
+As a patient, you are entitled to unbiased and professional medical advice.
 Patients regularly ask doctors about different treatment options and medical cannabis is no different.
 Some medical professionals may have a negative attitude towards medical cannabis so it is important for you to be informed about medical cannabis and the benefits so you can receive your doctor's support.
-If they do not approve you for access to medical cannabis, please consult another healthcare professional or contact our team via our contact form and we can recommend you a doctor.
+Please contact our team via our contact form or call on 1300402420 and we can recommend a doctor.

 I’ve heard of people buying CBD online, is this safe?

 Yes, you can safely purchase any CBD product online.
 Like anything, there’s a big difference in quality based on who you buy from.
 Ensure you purchase from a reputable seller that has a number of genuine reviews and the online store can demonstrate third party testing on the product.
 This is important to ensure that the CBD contains the correct amount of cannabinoids, and also to safeguard against heavy metals and other substances being present.
 Like other natural substances, CBD can become tainted in the production process if it is poorly extracted.